Learning by Doing: The Case of Online Lending: Proofs

-\myproof{Theorem \ref{them_explore_exploit_1} is a special case of Theorem \ref{them_explore_exploit}, so we prove the latter.
+\begin{itemize} \item[] \textit{ (a) If $x_0<\bar{x}$, the lender keeps increasing the repayment amounts $y_t$ in each period $t$ as long as the consumer repays her loans, and stops lending if the consumer defaults.
+The infinite sequence of (potential) repayment amounts $\{y_t, t=0,1,2,\ldots\}$ is strictly increasing to the limit \myeq{\bar{x}}. } \item[] \textit{(b) If $x_0\geq \bar{x}$, the optimal policy is to set the same repayment amount $y_t=x_0$ in each period. } \end{itemize} }

 The proof is structured as follows.
 We first establish the existence and uniqueness of the solution to the Bellman equation (Lemma \ref{lemma_existence_uniquenss}).
 Next, Lemma \ref{cor_optimal_policy_structure} helps us establish that the optimal repayment amount must follow one of three structures: (1) constant amount, (2) strictly increasing amounts, or (3) initially strictly increasing followed by a constant amount.
 We then build the proof for the two parts of the Theorem, (a) $x_0 < \bar{x}$ and (b) $x_0 \geq \bar{x}$.

 \mylemma{ There exists a unique solution to the Bellman equation (\ref{eq_J_xt}). } \mylemmaproof{First, we can bound the repayment amounts $y_t$ for all $t$ since in any period $t$, there is an upper bound on $y_t$ above which the expected payoff becomes negative (in fact, as {$y_t\to\infty$}, the expected payoff $\lim_{y_t\to\infty}x_t-dy_t\to-\infty$).
 Thus, for some $M>0$ we can optimize (\ref{eq_J_xt}) within $y_t\in[0,M)$ for all $t$.
 With bounded controls and discount factor $\rho\in(0, 1)$, there exists a unique solution to the Bellman equation (see, e.g. \cite{bertsekas2012dynamic}). }